hmcheung/hmcheung.github.io/_pages/research.md

 ![An example of tropical cyclone and extratropical cyclone](/assets/tc_etc.png)

 When TCs move to the mid-latitudes, they oftentimes undergo extratropical transition (ET) by which they change their structure.
 Upon transforming into extratropical cyclones (ETCs), they tend to impact larger areas and thus larger populations.
-In our study, we used a state-of-the-art Earth system model to examine the changes in global ET activities under increased concentrations (doubling and quadrupling) of CO<sub>2</sub> in the atmosphere.
-Our study highlights the possibility of a heightened impact from the transitioned TCs in the mid-latitude region due to human-induced global warming.
+In our study, we used a state-of-the-art Earth system model to examine the changes in global ET activities under increased concentrations (doubling and quadrupling) of CO<sub>2</sub> in the atmosphere, with a focus on the destructiveness of the transitioned storms.

-<a href="https://communities.springernature.com/posts/greenhouse-warming-can-lead-to-greater-destructiveness-in-the-mid-latitudes-by-tropical-cyclones" target="_blank">Blog post</a>
+Also read this <a href="https://communities.springernature.com/posts/greenhouse-warming-can-lead-to-greater-destructiveness-in-the-mid-latitudes-by-tropical-cyclones" target="_blank">blog post</a>

 <br>Related article:
 - Cheung, H. M., & Chu, J. E. (2023). <a href="https://www.nature.com/articles/s41612-023-00470-8" target="_blank">Global increase in destructive potential of extratropical transition events in response to greenhouse warming</a>. _npj Climate and Atmospheric Science_, 6(1), 137.